 But there is more.
 The only other time of the year when Orion is perfectly aligned to the horizon during the sunrise or sunset is around the winter solstice.
 This time Oron will appear in the east right after the sunset and set in the west some twelve hours later – right before the sunrise.

-It is important to note that in this time of the year, it really looks as if Orion is at the very entrance of the (cosmic) cave, between the night and the day, pointing his hand upwards and announcing the birth of the new Sun.
+Now we all know the importance of these dates – winter solstice between 22-25th of December matches the date of Christmas, no need to go there.
+It is important to note that in this time of the year, it really looks as if Orion is at the very entrance of the (cosmic) cave, between the night and the day, pointing his hand upwards (and the other one downwards) announcing the birth of the new Sun.

 The Milky way flows right past Orion, like some celestial river – another important symbolic related to the ritual of baptism.

-However, you may have noticed that I chose another date for the winter image – 27.12. instead of Christmass or winter solstice.
+However, you may have noticed that I chose another date for the winter image – 27.12. instead of Christmas or winter solstice.
 This is because this is the day of St. John the Evangelist.
-For Freemasons, these are the two of the most important dates.
+For Freemasons, these are two of the most important dates.
 You can read more about it here: https://en.wikipedia.org/wiki/St._John’s_Day,_Masonic_feast

-If we take all of this into consideration, another extremely important conclusion can be drawn from all of this.
+And finally, another extremely important conclusion can be drawn from this.
 The name of one of the most important characters of the New Testament is not Semitic at all!
 Neither it is Egyptian.
 It rather comes from the Romans, who took it from the Greeks, who took it from the Thracians!